Avanade/Beef/samples/MyEf.Hr/docs/4-Employee-Test.md

 ## Data population

-For the end-to-end testing to function data must first be populated into the database; noting that the Reference Data configured and created earlier will be included automatically.
-Foundationally, the `MyEf.Hr.Database` is leveraged to create and set up the database, as well as populate it with data.
+For the end-to-end testing, data must first be populated into the database; noting that the Reference Data configured and created earlier will be included automatically.
+(Foundationally, the `MyEf.Hr.Database` is leveraged to create and set up the database, as well as populate it with data.)

 For the purposes of testing the APIs implemented so far, a set of employees and related data is required.
 The YAML defines the schema, table(s) and colums(s) with the required column data values.
-Replace the existing `Data.yaml` with the following.
+Replace the existing `Data/Data.yaml` with the following.

 ``` yaml
 Hr: